tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 [^5]: beware: the math from now on is my own and is not peer-reviewed, unless stated otherwise.

-[^6]: the proof itself is heavily inspired by the proof I read in my probability course.
+[^6]: the proof itself is borrowed from my probability course and is standard probability course material.
 The 'explanation' of the proof is mine.